How to Clean a French Press

 Empty the Coffee Grounds

 Most of the coffee grounds will be concentrated at the bottom of the carafe.
 Use a wooden or plastic spatula to loosen the grounds so they can be emptied easily.
-Do not use a metal utensil as that can leave scratches.
+Do not use a metal utensil as that can leave scratches or crack the glass.

 While there are many ways to use leftover coffee grounds around the house and garden, the one place they should never go is down the sink or into a garbage disposal.